 SR Incident Type General NCES / Federal Definition Level 1 Level 2 Level 3 (00) Continuation of Definition An event with multiple actions for a single Incident Examples incident has occurred.
 (01) Alcohol Definition Violation of laws or ordinances prohibiting the manufacture, sale, purchase, Unintentional possession of alcohol Under the influence of alcohol without possession Violation of laws or ordinances prohibiting the RCBOE Rule: 7(A) Examples transportation, possession, beverages or substances represented as alcohol.
-Students under the or consumption of intoxicating manufacture, sale, purchase, transportation, possession, or consumption of alcoholic beverages or substances unconome injutence of unconormay be included if it results in disciplinary action represented as arconol (02) Arson RCBOE Rules: Definition Unlawful and intentional damage or attempted damage to any real or personal property by fire or incendiary devices. ( Note: Possession of fireworks or incendiary V/N Attempt to commit arson or use of matches, lighters or incendiary devices at school; includes but not limited to the use of fireworks Intentional damage as a result of arson- related activity or the use of an incendiary device 1(c), 2, 3 Examples devices must be reported as "Possession of Unapproved Items".
+Students under the or consumption of intoxicating alcoholic influence of alcohol may be included if it results in disciplinary action manufacture, sale, purchase, transportation, possession, or consumption of alcoholic beverages or substances represented as alcohol S E Definition Unlawful and intentional damage or attempted damage to any real or personal property by fire or incendiary devices.
+(Note: Possession of fireworks or incendiary N/A Attempt to commit arson or use of matches, lighters or incendiary devices at school; includes but not limited to the use of fireworks Intentional damage as a result of arson- related activity or the use of an incendiary device 1(c), 2, 3 Examples devices must be reported as "Possession of Unapproved Items".
 Use of such items should be reported as Arson.)
 N/A Includes but is not limited to trashcan fires without damage to school property Includes but not limited to setting fires to school property (03) Battery RCBOE Rules: 4(A) - Personnel 4(B) - Personnel 5(A) - Students Definition Intentional touching or striking of another person to intentionally cause bodily harm.
 (Note: The key difference between battery Intentional physical attack with the intent to cause bodily harm resulting in no bodily injuries Intentional physical attack with the intent to cause bodily harm resulting in mild or moderate bodily injuries Intentional physical attack with the intent to cause bodily harm resulting in severe injuries or any physical attack on school personnel; Physical attack on teachers should be reported as Violence Against a Teacher (44).
 Level 3 may be used for students that violate the school policy on battery three or more times during the same school year.
-See 44 for teachers s Examples and fighting is that fighting involves mutual participation.)
-Includes but not limited to pushing, hitting, kicking, shoving, pinching, slapping, and other intentional physical confrontations Includes but not limited to pushing, hitting, kicking, shoving, pinching, slapping, and other physical confrontations that result in mild or moderate injuries Includes but not limited to choking, pushing, hitting, kicking, shoving, pinching, slapping, and other physical confrontations resulting in severe injuries; Includes any physical attack on school personnel; includes incidents serious enough to warrant calling the police or security (04) Breaking & Entering - Burglarv Definition Unlawful or unauthorized forceful entry into a school building or vehicle (with or without intent to commit theft) ( NATE: The Vev V/N N/A l Infawful ar unauthorized forceful entru into a RCBOE Rules: 2, 3 Examples difference between Trespassing and Breaking & Entering-Burglary is that Trespassing does not include forceful entry into the school building.).
+See 44 for teachers Examples and fighting is that fighting involves mutual participation.)
+Includes but not limited to pushing, hitting, kicking, shoving, pinching, slapping, and other intentional physical confrontations Includes but not limited to pushing, hitting, kicking, shoving, pinching, slapping, and other physical confrontations that result in mild or moderate injuries Includes but not limited to choking, pushing, hitting, kicking, shoving, pinching, slapping, and other physical confrontations resulting in severe injuries; Includes any physical attack on school personnel; includes incidents serious enough to warrant calling the police or security (04) Breaking & Entering - Burglary Definition Unlawful or unauthorized forceful entry into a school building or vehicle (with or without intent to commit theft) (Note: The key N/A N/A Inlawful or unauthorized forceful entry into a шю Examples difference between Trespassing and Breaking & Entering-Burglary is that Trespassing does not include forceful entry into the school building.).
 N/A N/A school building or vehicle (with or without intent to commit theft)